PrateekJannu/Solo-Synth-GAN-v1.0/README.md

 ## Unconditional Generation (GPU is a must and required for training and generation)

-To train a model with default parameters from our paper, execute:
+To train a model with default parameters from our paper(to be published), execute:

 ```bash
 python main.py --gpu 0 --train_mode generation --input_name Images/marinabaysands.jpg